2012–2015 unrest in Romania: Doctors' strike

 Situation in hospitals, poor payroll and lack of staff pushed the doctors to launch an ample program of protests aimed to alarm the minister Eugen Nicolăescu over collapse of Romanian health system.
 In September were held for two weeks picketings in front of the Ministry of Health and the Ministry of Finance.
 The protests are the largest since 1998 and are known in local media as "Protest of white robes" (Protestul halatelor albe).

 On 2 November, nearly 7,000 doctors, nurses and dentists marched on Victory Avenue, towards the Palace of the Parliament.
 The manifestation, called "March of Silence" (Marșul Tăcerii), was joined by medical staff across the country.
 Demonstrators leaned against the wall of the Palace of the Parliament a cross and nearly 20 wreaths, thus suggesting the "death of health" in Romania.

 After three rounds of failed negotiations with the Minister of Health, on 25 November, more than 130,000 health professionals from across the country have triggered a warning strike between 8 and 10 o'clock.
 During this time, polyclinics were closed, and hospitals operated only in medical emergencies.
 Marius Sepi, first vice-president of Sanitas Federation, stated that the strike was affected by some hospital managers that threatened the protesters.
-Even the Minister of Health, Eugen Nicolăescu, considered the strike illegal and said he didn't know if it's possible to increase wages.
+Even the Minister of Health, Eugen Nicolăescu, considered the strike illegal and said he did not know if it is possible to increase wages.

 Despite major changes on Romanian political scene in early 2014, the new health minister could not cope with the demands of health professionals.
 In this regard, doctors picketed between 23 June and 4 July the headquarters of Ministry of Health, Ministry of Labour and Ministry of Public Finance.